American student killed in Egypt violence taught English

 "We extend our deepest condolences to his family and friends," Marie Harf said.
 Harf said the U.S. embassy in Cairo and the State Department's Bureau of Consular Affairs were providing "appropriate consular assistance."

-The Muslim Brotherhood said eight of its offices had been attacked on Friday during the protest, including the one in Alexandria.
+The Muslim Brotherhood said eight of its offices had been attacked on Friday, including the one in Alexandria.
 Officials said more than 70 people had been injured in the clashes in the city, adding to growing tension ahead of mass rallies on Sunday aimed at unseating President Mohamed Mursi.

-(Reporting by Maggie Fick in Cairo, Abdelrahman Youssef in Alexandria and Lesley Wroughton in Jerusalem; Additional reporting by Patrick Rucker in Washington; Writing by Maggie Fick; Editing by Alastair Macdonald and Sandra Maler)
+(Reporting by Maggie Fick in Cairo, Abdelrahman Youssef in Alexandria and Lesley Wroughton in Jerusalem; Writing by Maggie Fick; Editing by Alastair Macdonald and Janet Lawrence)